 - a.
 Select the applicable column of the Position-in-Train Chart.
-To do so: - (1) Identify the placards and/or markings applied to the car, either from the shipping papers or from observation.

-Note: When placards are displayed but are not required by regulation (permissive placarding), the rail car must be switched as required for the placard displayed.

-- (2) Determine whether the car is loaded or residue/empty. - Note: The notation "RESIDUE: LAST CONTAINED" on the shipping papers indicates a residue/empty shipment. - (3) Identify the car type involved by observation (e.g. tank car, hopper car, gondola, etc.). - b.
-Find the applicable section on the chart, based on the placard or marking applied, the load or residue/empty status, and the car type. - Follow the instructions associated with the placard or marking, as the "X"s in the columns indicate.
+To do so: - (1) Identify the placards and/or markings applied to the car, either from the shipping papers or from observation. - Note 1: When placards are displayed but are not required by regulation (permissive placarding), the rail car must be switched as required for the placard displayed. - Note 2: Molten sulfur identified on the shipping paper as a 4.1, moving to or from Canada and displaying the identification number and the commodity name MOLTEN SULFUR (or MOLTEN SULPHUR) is exempt from placarding and will be treated the same as Group E on the Position-in-Train Chart. - (2) Determine whether the car is loaded or residue/empty. - Note: The notation "RESIDUE: LAST CONTAINED ..." on the shipping papers indicates a residue/empty shipment. - (3) Identify the car type involved by observation (e.g. tank car, hopper car, gondola, etc.). - b.
+Find the applicable section on the chart, based on the placard or marking applied, the load or residue/empty status, and the car type. - c.
+Follow the instructions associated with the placard or marking, as the "X"s in the columns indicate.